-It’s no April Fools’ joke: The unemployment rate is now at a two-year low of 8.8 percent after employers added 216,000 jobs in March, according to new labor market numbers, providing fresh evidence that the labor market is gaining momentum.
+It’s no April Fool’s joke: The unemployment rate is now at a two-year low of 8.8 percent in February and employers added 216,000 jobs in March, according to new labor market numbers, providing fresh evidence that the labor market is gaining momentum.

 “Payroll gains that bested expectations in March were welcome news, indicating that the labor market is beginning to hit its stride despite new headwinds from higher oil prices and concerns about Japan and Europe,” said Sophia Koropeckyj, economist with Moody’s Analytics.

 Since a February 2010 low, total payroll employment has grown by 1.5 million jobs, while unemployment has dropped a full percentage point since November 2010.
 Growth of 200,000 to 300,000 jobs a month is typical of strong economic recoveries, experts say.